The investigation of quark - antiquark potential in plasma with hyperscaling violation background: The Validity of Im for perpendicular case of dipole

-Here the necessity of the negative sign of formula is clear, there are some points about the sign of $ImV$.
-As we know, the imaginary potential is related to the decay of bound states.
+Here the necessity of the negative sign of formula is completely clear.
+But we note that there are some points about the sign of $ImV$ in here.
+As we know, the imaginary potential is related to the decay of bound states in QCD.
 Thus, one should have positive shift in the energy level of the bound state.
-In other words, as reader can see in \cite{ipap}, the imaginary part of the potential shifts the Bohr energy level where it is related to $-ImV$.
-Any way, it's details are not related to our holographic solutions and interested reader can refer to the reference.\\ Here, the reader should pay attention to the fact that one does not choose the sign inside the square root, it is fixed because the action must be real in a classical solution.
+In other words, the imaginary part of the potential shifts the Bohr energy level where it is related to $-ImV$ \cite{ipap}.
+Here, the interesting fact is that one does not choose the sign inside the square root and it is fixed, because the action must be real in a classical solution.
 If we use the opposite sign, then we would have an imaginary action even in a classical solution.
-Since we consider fluctuations over the classical solutions, this means that the action can develop an imaginary part.
-So, because the NG action is truly negative in a Minkowiski signature, one can not choose the sign in the action!
-And finally, after evaluating the integral one can arrive at the expression for the imaginary part of potential as,
+In this direct, since we consider fluctuations over the classical solutions, the action can develop an imaginary part.
+So, because the Nambo Goto action is truly negative in a Minkowiski signature, one can not choose the sign in the action.
+And finally, after evaluating the integral one can achieve the expression for the imaginary part of the potential, which is given by,